10 Ancient Temples and Ruins in Jordan

 5 Umm Qais

 Umm Qais is an archaeological site in Jordan that was once the capital of the ancient kingdom of Gadara.
 The site is home to several well-preserved Roman ruins, including a theatre and a temple.
-Umm Qais is a great place to learn about the history of the region and see some of the best-preserved Roman ruins in Jordan.

 • Address: MM4H+9Q9, Umm Qais, Jordan